just-the-docs/just-the-docs/docs/search.md

 ## Custom content for search index

 By default, the search feature indexes a page's `.content`, `.title`, and *some* headers within the `.content`.
-Other data (ex front matter, files in `_data`, `assets`) is not indexed.
-To index additional data, users can customize what `lunr` indexes.
+Other data (e.g. front matter, files in `_data` and `assets`) is not indexed.
+Users can customize what is indexed.

 {: .warning }
 > Customizing search indices is an advanced feature that requires Javascript and Liquid knowledge.

-1. First, ensure that `assets/js/zzzz-search-data.json` is up-to-date; it can be regenerated with `rake` or manually (see:  ["Generate search index when used as a gem"](#generate-search-index-when-used-as-a-gem)).
+1. When Just the Docs is a local or gem theme, ensure `assets/js/zzzz-search-data.json` is up-to-date with [Generate search index when used as a gem](#generate-search-index-when-used-as-a-gem).
-2. To add Liquid/Jekyll-based data: create a new include at the path `_includes/lunr/custom-data.json`.
-Insert custom Liquid code that reads various data (ex: `include.page`, `site.data`, `site.static_files`) that then generates valid [JSON](https://www.json.org/json-en.html) to add to the index.
-Verify the fields in the generated `assets/js/search-data.json`.
+2. Add a new file named `_includes/lunr/custom-data.json`.
+Insert custom Liquid code that reads your data (e.g. the page object at `include.page`) then generates custom Javascript fields that hold the custom data you want to index.
+Verify these fields in the generated `assets/js/search-data.json`.
-3. For all custom data (Liquid, JavaScript, or external): create a new include at the path `_includes/lunr/custom-index.js` to your site.
-Add valid JavaScript that creates relevant fields to add to the index.
-You may want to inspect `assets/js/just-the-docs.js` to better understand the code structure. **This is necessary to render any relevant custom index code.**
+3. Add a new file named `_includes/lunr/custom-index.js`.
+Insert custom Javascript code that reads your custom Javascript fields and inserts them into the search index.
+You may want to inspect `assets/js/just-the-docs.js` to better understand the code.

 #### Example

+This example adds front matter `usage` and `examples` fields to the search index.

-`_includes/lunr/custom-data.json`: this example adds each page's `usage` and `examples` front matter fields, normalizes the text, and writes the text to custom Javascript `myusage` and `myexamples` fields.
+`_includes/lunr/custom-data.json` custom code reads the page `usage` and `examples` fields, normalizes the text, and writes the text to custom Javascript `myusage` and `myexamples` fields.
+Javascript fields are similar yet [not the same as JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON#javascript_and_json_differences). `jsonify` will probably work for most scenarios.

 {% raw %}
 ```liquid